Akhils10/fixtures-backend-api/README.md

 - npm install
 - edit database config in config/config.js
-- run 'knex migrate:latest' to run migrations
+- npm run migrate && npm run dev

-- run 'knex seed:run' to seed database
+## Run with Docker

+- cd into folder root
-- 'npm start' or 'npm run dev' to start server
+- run "docker build ." to build Dockerfile
+- run "docker-compose up"

+If IP Address of docker container is not 192.168.99.100, ensure you set it to 192.168.99.100

 # Dummy accounts